 Being a family friendly destination is something The Bend takes seriously.

 Many of our attractions feature something designed specifically for kids or, even better, are totally kid-centric.
 Sports fans, animal lovers, chocolate enthusiasts or adventure seekers — there’s a little something for all of them around here.
-Consider this your ultimate guide to planning a family getaway in The Bend.

 South Bend Cubs

 Nothing says summertime in The Bend like the South Bend Cubs.
 Four Winds Field is more than just a place to watch a ball game – it’s a full-on kid friendly experience.
 The splash pad is a perfect place to cool off on hot summer nights.
 The playground provides ample opportunity to burn off some energy, as do the bounce and slide in the inflatable Fun Zone.